-The problems computer scientists and system implementers have in comprehending the logic of cultural concepts seems to be equally notorious as the inability of the cultural professionals to communicate those to computer scientists.
+The problems computer scientists and system implementers have to comprehend the logic of cultural concepts seems to be equally notorious as the inability of the cultural professionals to communicate those to computer scientists.
 The CIDOC CRM working group is therefore interdisciplinary, aiming at closing that gap.
-People with background in museology, history of arts, archaeology, natural history, physics, computer science, philosophy and others where involved.
+People with background in museology, history of arts, archaeology, physics, computer science, philosophy and others where involved.
 We have achieved a functional compromise between the complexity of the conceptualisations and the complexity of formalism the participants would appreciate.
 Therefore the AI reader may miss in this work some obvious formalization, which is due to future work by the appropriate specialists.
 On the other side we could convey in a series of targeted seminars more KR principles to non-experts than in any other related standardization work.

-Given the limited resources of a project that had no funding at all until recently, and the interdisciplinary character of the group, the concern has always been to concentrate the resources on the most effective task for such a group: to achieve consensus about the ontological commitment of a set of formally defined core concepts of the domain in a way that can guide implementers and computer scientists, and can later be refined by domain specialists.
-Therefore, many good contributions (e.g. modelling beliefs) were excluded just because they could be taken over either by specialists in a later stage or because they could be dealt with separately.
+Given the limited resources of a project that had no funding at all until recently, and the interdisciplinary character of the group, the concern has always been to concentrate the resources on the most effective task for such a group: to achieve a consensus about the ontological commitment of a set of formally defined core concepts of the domain in a way that can be overtaken by implementers and computer scientists, and can later be refined by domain specialists.
+Therefore, many good contributions (e.g. modelling believes) were excluded just because they could be overtaken either by specialists in a later stage or because they could be dealt with separately.
 Several of them are mentioned in this paper.
 Also, strict neutrality with respect to commercial interest groups is the declared policy of CIDOC.
-All this contributed to create a construct of high intellectual quality and coherence.
-Starting from an initial formulation of the scope of the CIDOC CRM [21], we have independently developed intellectual principles similar to those in [13].
+May be this character of the project has contributed to create a construct of high intellectual quality and coherence.
+Starting from an initial formulation of the scope of the CIDOC CRM [21], we have independently developed intellectual principles similar to those in [13], which will be presented here starting with the most general ones.